10 Best Herbal Mucillages For Viral Hepatitis

 silybum marianum mucillage

-Silybum marianum, commonly known as milk thistle, contains herbal mucillages that have been studied for their potential benefits in treating viral hepatitis.
+Silybum marianum, commonly known as milk thistle, contains herbal mucillages that have shown potential in supporting liver health, particularly in the context of viral hepatitis.

 zingiber officinale mucillage